-While exotic destinations are always enticing, there’s something to be said for the ease of a summer getaway in the United States.
+While far-flung destinations are always enticing, there’s something to be said for the ease of a summer getaway in the United States.
 Luckily, staying close to home (relatively speaking) doesn’t have to mean sacrificing, well, anything.
 Our great nation has a plethora of picturesque coastal locales.
 When it comes to charm, history, and seaside fun, you can’t beat New England.

-Oak Bluffs, Martha’s Vineyard
+Oak Bluffs, Martha’s Vineyard, Massachusetts

 Newport, Rhode Island

 Immortalized in the 1988 film Mystic Pizza, this coastal Connecticut treasure has a lot more to offer than wood-fired pies.
 Sure, you can still score a slice from the legendary joint, but that’s far from the only spot to grab a great bite.
-Main street is lined with eateries, cafés, and chic boutiques.
+Main Street is lined with eateries, cafés, and chic boutiques.
 Be sure to check out Mystic Seaport, the largest maritime museum in the world.
-The nearby aquarium gives visitors a glimpse at New England's only beluga whales, plus penguins and seals.
+The nearby aquarium gives visitors a glimpse of New England's only beluga whales, plus penguins and seals.

 Cape Cod is among the most iconic locales in New England.
 Looking for a low-key alternative to Chatham and Hyannis?
 Brewster wins points for its picturesque setting and relaxed vibe.
 It’s also home to Ocean Edge Resort & Golf Club, situated on a bluff overlooking the sparkling blue waters of Cape Cod Bay.
 Summer brings bonfires, clambakes, oyster walks, and scenic bike rides.
 Prefer more pampering pursuits?
-Head to the spa for a stress-melting massage or luxurious hydrafacial.
+Head to the spa for a stress-melting massage or luxurious HydraFacial.

 While its days as a top whaling port may be in the past, Nantucket retains its maritime heritage and classic character.
 The postcard-worthy town touts cobblestoned streets, steepled churches, and upscale shopping.
 Adding to the allure of this tiny island are unspoiled beaches, rolling dunes, and historic harbors.
 Plus, proximity to Cape Cod (it’s a 30-minute ferry), makes it an ideal day trip.
 Not ready to go back to the mainland?
-Catch a few winks at Jared Coffin House or The Nantucket Hotel.
+Catch a few winks at Jared Coffin House or The Wauwinet.